Amazon acquires autonomous vehicle startup Zoox

 Plans

-According to Amazon, Zoox founders Aicha Evans (CEO) and Jesse Levinson (CTO) will continue to lead Zoox as a standalone business, and Amazon will help “bring their vision of autonomous ride-hailing to reality.”
-Aside from that, Amazon gave little away in terms of how it will leverage the technology.
+According to Amazon, Zoox founders Evans (CEO) and Levinson (CTO) will continue to lead Zoox as a standalone business, and Amazon will help “bring their vision of autonomous ride-hailing to reality.”
+Amazon gave little away in terms of how it will leverage the technology.
 It could convert Zoox’s planned robo-taxis into automated delivery vans further down the road, a task it certainly has the expertise to pull off.
 According to Reuters, Amazon holds more than 210 transportation-related patents, including a 2017 patent to provide on-demand transportation services through a network of autonomous vehicles.

 Zoox previously said it was demonstrating its vehicle for partners and insiders behind closed doors, but the next phase of its deployment plans remain unclear.
-Acquisition aside, Zoox reportedly laid off 10% of its 1,000-person workforce days after letting go of 120 contract workers, moves it blamed on the economic fallout from the pandemic.
-It also said it would pay Tesla an undisclosed amount of monetary damages and undergo an audit to settle a trade secret theft lawsuit filed last year in which Tesla claimed some of former employees brought proprietary information with them to Zoox.
+A few months ago, Zoox reportedly laid off 10% of its 1,000-person workforce days after letting go of 120 contract workers, moves it blamed on the economic fallout from the pandemic.
+It also said it would pay Tesla an undisclosed amount of monetary damages and undergo an audit to settle a trade secret theft lawsuit filed last year in which Tesla claimed some former employees brought proprietary information to Zoox.

 According to the Information, a majority of Zoox investors — among them Lux Capital, DFJ, Primavera Capital, and Atlassian cofounder Michael Cannon-Brooks’ Grok Ventures — will see a return from the purchase.
 Still, the reported $1 billion price tag supports the notion that autonomous vehicle development remains expensive.
 Ford and Volkswagen partner Argo AI recently closed a $2.6 billion round at a $7.25 billion valuation.
 In May, Didi Chuxing’s self-driving unit nabbed $500 million, led by SoftBank’s Vision Fund 2.
 And in March, Waymo managed to secure a $750 million extension, bringing its first external round to $3 billion.